hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/queries/2-create-query.md

 With Apollo Client, you can send queries in 2 different ways.

 1. Using the `query` method directly and then process the response.
-2. Render Prop API.
+2. The `useQuery` hook.
 (Recommended)

-The recommended method is to use the render prop method, where you will just pass your GraphQL query as prop and `<Query />` component will fetch the data automatically and will present it in the component's render prop function.
+The recommended method is to use the `useQuery` hook where you just pass your GraphQL query and variables and you receive the GraphQL response data in stateful variables.

 Great!
 Now let's define the graphql query to be used: